richafnu/Viva/Viva/glint/setup/delete-user-data-faq.md

 <br>**Q: What is the impact of setting "Delete survey data for deleted users" as "On" in User Data control (General Settings)?**

-**A:**  This setting would delete the User's first name, last name, employee ID, email address, personal email (if used), all other attributes, all survey responses and comments from all reporting.
+**A:**  This setting deletes the User's first name, last name, employee ID, email address, personal email (if used), all other attributes, all survey responses and comments from all reporting.
 If the deleted User is a manager, this would impact the manager hierarchy reporting as the manager's name will be listed as "Deleted User" and "Deleted User's Team" for any associated cycles.
 The reporting for all associated attributes would be impacted including response rates.

 <br>**Q: What is the impact of setting "Disregard Employee IDs of previously deleted employees" as "Off" in User Data control (General Settings)?**